lexibank/bowerntasmanian/README.md

-# The riddle of the Tasmanian languages
+# CLDF dataset derived from Bowerns's "The riddle of the Tasmanian languages" from 2012.

 Cite the source dataset as